emadlotfy/Personal/ReadMe.md

 # Hello GitHub
 That is my first repo here with GitHub.

-It will contain my Resume, and Cover Letter.
+It Will Contain My Resume, and Cover Letter.